CompuTec/computec-docs/docs/wms/user-guide/fifo-fefo-fmfo-queues.md

 ## Batch Managed Items

-The queue type for Batch Managed Items depends on whether ProcessForce is installed:
+The queue type for Batch Managed Items depends on whether CompuTec ProcessForce is installed:

-- **With ProcessForce Installed**: The queue type follows the ProcessForce settings.
+- **With CompuTec ProcessForce Installed**: The queue type follows the CompuTec ProcessForce settings.

-- **Without ProcessForce Installed**: You can set the queue type by navigating to: [Custom Configuration → Manager → Enable Batch Management → Set Default Settings.](../administrator-guide/custom-configuration/custom-configuration-functions/manager/batch-management-manager.md)
+- **Without CompuTec ProcessForce Installed**: You can set the queue type by navigating to: [Custom Configuration → Manager → Enable Batch Management → Set Default Settings.](../administrator-guide/custom-configuration/custom-configuration-functions/manager/batch-management-manager.md)

 Here's a breakdown of each queue type:

-- **FEFO** (First Expiry, First Out): The queue is determined by 'ExpDate' (and 'U_ExpiryTime 'if ProcessForce is installed).
+- **FEFO** (First Expiry, First Out): The queue is determined by 'ExpDate' (and 'U_ExpiryTime 'if CompuTec ProcessForce is installed).
 This method ensures items with the earliest expiry are dispatched first.

 - **FMFO** (First Manufacture, First Out): The queue relies on the 'MnfDate', sending items produced earlier out first.